-You know your child better than anyone, so it’s a good idea to write a list of your worries, including things outside the classroom.
+If you feel that your child or young person needs additional support in their learning, it’s a good idea to talk to their teacher or key person and write a list of your worries, including things outside the classroom.
+Talk to them about:

 - what you can do to help

 - what the education setting can do to help and what additional support they can put in place

 - why you believe your child or young person needs an education, health and care (EHC) plan

 - any difficulties your child or young person may experience outside of nursery, school or post 16+ setting.

 If you’re still worried, ask to meet with the special educational needs coordinator (SENCO) or read their SEND policy (available on most school websites).

 If your child has had any health assessments or diagnoses, it’s important to share these with the SENCO.

 You might want to ask someone who teaches your child and knows them well, like their teacher, to attend a meeting to discuss the next steps with you.